feel-the-force-ftf/feel-the-force/README.md

 python convert_pkl_human_to_robot.py --data_dir path/to/data --calib_path path/to/calib_file --task_name <task_name> --smooth_robot_tracks
 ```

 You can check robot points labeling with `python save_videos.py`.
-Remeber to set DATA_DIR and TASK_NAME in the script.
+Remember to set DATA_DIR and TASK_NAME in the script.

 6. Processing robot demonstrations
 If you are using robot demonstrations (e.g., collected via teleoperation), follow these steps: